-- 1.1 Drumchapel Housing Co-operative Limited is committed to helping tenants maintain the quiet enjoyment of their homes by operating a policy and procedure, which endeavours to prevent situations arising that might lead to neighbour complaints. - 1.2 It is the Co-operative's aim to deal promptly and effectively with the complaints, which do arise, making full use of the available legal measures as necessary. - 1.3 This policy and procedures on neighbour disputes and anti-social behaviour aims to clearly define behaviour which would be categorised as anti-social and in breach of the tenancy agreement and outlines the way in which neighbour complaints and neighbour disputes should be dealt with. - 1.4 The procedures that follow detail how a dispute will be dealt with internally by the Housing Officers.
-Every dispute will be logged, and its progress recorded. - 1.5 Drumchapel Housing Co-operative will comply with relevant legislation and adopt the principles detailed in the Scottish Housing Charter.
+- 1.1 Drumchapel Housing Co-operative Limited is committed to helping tenants to maintain the quiet enjoyment of their homes by operating a policy and procedures, which endeavours to prevent situations arising that might lead to neighbour complaints. - 1.2 It is the Co-operative's aim to deal promptly and effectively with the complaints, which do arise, making full use of the available legal sanctions as necessary. - 1.3 This policy and procedures on neighbour disputes and anti-social behaviour aims to clearly define behaviour which would be categorised as anti-social and in breach of the tenancy agreement and outlines the way in which neighbour complaints and neighbour disputes should be dealt with. - 1.4 The procedures that follow detail how a dispute will be dealt with internally by the Housing Officers.
+Every dispute will be logged, and its progress recorded.